KankakeeCommunityCollege/newsroom/_posts/2025-10-21-costume-contest-oct-29.md

 Join us for some Halloween fun and showcase your creativity and school spirit!

-Whether you go spooky, funny, or classic, we can't wait to see your best costume ideas!
+Whether you go spooky, funny, or classic, we can’t wait to see your best costume ideas!

 ## Details